What Is the Statute of Limitations for Contesting a Will in Virginia?

 The statute of limitations is simply a time limit, or the maximum amount of time someone can wait after an event before filing a claim.
 If that time limit expires, so too does the claimant’s legal standing.
 The statute of limitations varies for every legal action and is often different from state to state.

-That statute of limitations for challenging a Virginia will is usually one year.
+The statute of limitations for challenging a Virginia will is usually one year.
+The statute of limitations on inheritance is also one year in Virginia.
 However, this could be reduced to as little as six months.
 Anyone who believes they have grounds to challenge a will should do so immediately.

 Exceptions for Extension